 Even though most people use their phone for some component of job hunting, mobile job searching doesn't always translate into mobile job applications.
 That's because the application process can be lengthy on a site that isn't designed for mobile job applications.

 There can be pages of information you'll have to enter to apply.
+In some cases, you may need to upload files (such as your resume), which is easier on a computer than a phone.
 If you use a job board or job search engine, they may have a process in place where you can seamlessly apply.
 Otherwise, it can be simpler to keep track of the job and apply from your home computer.

-There are many job search apps available for smartphones and tablets.
+There are many job search apps available for phones and tablets.
 You can download apps that search for jobs by keyword and location, email job listings, keep track of your contacts, and even create a resume.
-For example, you can use the Beyond.com Search Jobs iPhone or Android App to search for jobs, save jobs, and email job listings so you can access them from your computer.
-These tips will help you use job search apps to get hired.

 Use a Job Site